vmdude/vmdude.github.io/poligraf-web/content/download.md

 ---

-Here you will find all links to resources we used to build **SexiGraf**.
+Here you will find all links to resources we used to build **PoliGraf**.
 There was a lot of work done to bring it to life, and we wanted to share with you all the awesome Tools/Posts/HowTo’s we used to do it.

 ## Grafana